saorhan/saorhan.github.io/index.md

 Orhan, S. A. (2024).
 [From dissent to cohesion: Immigration policy shift and intra-party dynamics in the Danish Social Democratic Party.](https://doi.org/10.1177/13540688241234785) _Party Politics_, 1-12.

 Orhan, S. A. (2024).
 [How do intra-party dynamics impact the party elite’s immigration policy manoeuvres?
-The case of German Social Democrats.](https://doi.org/10.1057/s41269-024-00330-0) _Acta Politica_, 1-14.
+The case of German Social Democrats.](https://doi.org/10.1057/s41269-024-00330-0) _Acta Politica_, Forthcoming.